First Psychology Dundee – counselling | CBT | psychotherapy | coaching

 Julie's background and training

-Julie is accredited by the Health and Care Professions Council (HCPC) and she is a member of the British Association for Counselling and Psychotherapy (BACP).
+Julie is registered with the Health and Care Professions Council (HCPC), and she is a member of the British Association for Counselling and Psychotherapy (BACP).

 Julie's fees